ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Stage III ActivFORMS: Runtime Analysis and Decision-Making

-The goal of decision making is to pick the best adaptation option based on the analysis results and the adaptation goals.
-ActivFORMSi implements the two predefined types of adaptation goals: optimization goal (returns the most optimal configuration of two given configurations for a given property), and a and satisfaction goal (tests whether a given configuration satisfies a given property).
-The designer can set the order in which the goals are applied according to the adaptation problem at hand. \\
+In ActivFORMS-ta, decision-making is realized by the planner model, see Fig.~\ref{MAPE_templates} for the template of the planner model.
+ActivFORMS-ta implements two predefined types of adaptation goals: an optimization goal (returns the most optimal configuration of two given configurations for a given property), and a satisfaction goal (tests whether a given configuration satisfies a given property), see Listing~\ref{knowledgeDeltaIoT}.
+The designer can set the order in which the planner will apply the goals; the choice for this ordering depends on the adaptation problem at hand.
+Once the best adaptation option is selected, the planner composes a plan comprising a set of steps, one for each adaptation action that is required to adapt the managed system from its current configuration to the configuration of the selected adaptation option; see Fig.~\ref{MAPE_templates}. \\

-\textbf{Example 7.} We illustrate decision making in DeltaIoT for a setting with 15 motes and two adaptation goals.
+\textbf{Example 8.} We illustrate decision-making in DeltaIoT for a setting with 15 motes and two adaptation goals.
 Packet loss is defined as a satisfaction goal (packet loss $<10\%$) and energy consumption as a optimization goal (minimize energy consumption) For the definitions of the functions of the goals, we refer to Listing~\ref{knowledgeDeltaIoT}.
 First packet loss is applied, then energy consumption.

 Fig.~\ref{fig:decision_making} shows an overview of the adaptation options at a particular point in time.
 Each dot on the left graph represents an adaptation option with its estimated average values of the two quality properties.
 The diamond dot (marked in blue) represents the configuration of the managed system in use at the time the analyse is performed.
 The shaded dots (marked in green) on the right graph represent adaptation options that comply with the adaptation goal for packet loss.
 Finally, the dot marked with a star (in red) on this graph represents the best adaptation option, i.e., the option with minimum energy consumption.
 This option is selected for adaptation and a plan is composed by the planner that adapts the current configuration to this new configuration.
 The selected adaptation option at this particular point in time is expected to reduce packet loss to $9.5\%$ and energy consumption to $12.75$~C compared to respectively $11.3\%$ and $12.88$~C of the current configuration.\footnote{Energy consumption is expressed in Coulomb or C in short.}